balwantjassal/contactout-frontend/README.md

 ### Test Cases
-Case 1: Enter the normal string "ram"
+* Case 1: Enter the normal string "ram" (Run was successfull)
-Case 2: Enter the numeric string "12344556"
+* Case 2: Enter the numeric string "12344556"(Run was successfull with no results found)
+* Case 3: Enter the string with special characters like ^%%%$%$@#$ (Run was successfull with no results found)
+* Case 4: Tested its responsive device on different screens sizes.